mailbox171/fctfoke-v04/readme.md

 ```

 Re-run the previous command and wait until all pods report READY 2/2 and STATUS Running before you go to the next step.
 This might take a few minutes depending on your platform.

-All services are internal ClusterIP so far.
+All services will be internal ClusterIP so far.
+See productpage among those.

 ```
 kubectl get services